studiowebux/ledger/README.md

 - Manager and processors to connect external events (mocked)
 - Built with Deno 2
 - Exponential backoff mechanism to retry processing requests when selected UTXO is already spent.
+- Added queue to process wallet in parallel, and each of there transactions sequentially to reduce the UTXO already spent issue. (but now I need to distribute the load, next step)

 ## Usage